hexdoc-dev/hexdoc-mod-template/README.md

 * Again, use the diff to fix any issues and/or merge conflicts caused by the update, then commit.
   * NOTE: Since the Cookiecutter template was last updated, the default props file was renamed from `properties.toml` to `hexdoc.toml`.
 Copier doesn't seem to pick up on this, so make sure to carefully compare these files.
 * Follow the setup instructions in the README, then run `hexdoc serve` and fix any issues that show up.

+## FAQ

+### Why should I publish my plugin to PyPI?

+* It allows other hexdoc plugins to use content from your mod ([hexdoc-hexcasting](https://pypi.org/project/hexdoc-hexcasting/) and [hexdoc-minecraft](https://pypi.org/project/hexdoc-minecraft/) are two examples of hexdoc plugins that your web book already depends on).
+* Publishing to PyPI is **mandatory** if you want your mod to be supported by [HexBug](https://github.com/object-Object/HexBug), [hexdoc-lsp](https://github.com/hexdoc-dev/hexdoc-lsp), and/or [vscode-hex-casting](https://github.com/object-Object/vscode-hex-casting).